Astrotokii/NetlabLabs/Multiarea_OSPF/README.md

 - SVIs on all switches
 - irb links between all linux hosts and switches
 - Static DNS for all hosts
+- Routed Interfaces between all switches and their neighboring router